dracula/caprine-messenger/README.md

 ## Template

-Thanks a lot to [HugLifeTiZ](https://gist.github.com/HugLifeTiZ) on which this *.css is based on.
+Thanks a lot to [HugLifeTiZ](https://gist.github.com/HugLifeTiZ), on whose work this css is based.

 ## Team